🧑🏫 Automated & Algorithmic Trading Tutorial

 » Advanced Strategy Building for Algo Traders

-Usually, these applications offer a graphical user interface (GUI) that can directly create executable files for platforms such as MetaTrader, NinjaTrader, cTrader, and TradeStation.
+These applications offer a graphical user interface (GUI) that can directly create executable files for platforms such as MetaTrader, NinjaTrader, cTrader, and TradeStation.
+As there is no need for programming skills anymore, all retail traders can get involved in building automated systems.

-Minimum Configuration for Retail Traders
+🛠️ Minimum Configuration for Retail Traders

-1. A dedicated ECN trading account
+• A dedicated ECN trading account that allows auto-trading and scalping

--Offering MetaTrader or a similar auto-trading platform
+• Access to MetaTrader or a similar auto-trading platform

-1. A minimum of $500 (to open the ECN account)
+• A minimum deposit of $500 is required to open the ECN account

-2. Installing an Expert Advisor (commercial or custom-made)
+• Installation of an Expert Advisor (commercial or custom-made)

 Automated and Algorithmic Trading Guide